pocession/JapanHousePrice/README.md

 ### This project is cloned and modified from
 ### https://www.kaggle.com/erikbruin/house-prices-lasso-xgboost-and-a-detailed-eda/
 ### To increase the readibility, I remove all the R codes from readme file in this version.
-I annotate the corresponding section number in R codes.
+I annotate the corresponding section number in R script file instead.

 # Version 2.0
 # 1. Summary